MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/priority-based-batch-scheduling.md

 [!include [banner](../includes/banner.md)]
 [!include [banner](../includes/preview-banner.md)]

 In Platform update 31, you can turn on the **Batch priority-based scheduling** feature in [Feature management](../../fin-ops/get-started/feature-management/feature-management-overview.md).
 Priority-based scheduling decouples batch groups from the batch server.
 Instead, relative scheduling priorities are used to determine the order that tasks are run in across available batch servers.

+> [!IMPORTANT]
-This feature is currently available to customers on a restricted basis.
+> This feature is available only in a restricted preview as part of Platform update 31.

 A scheduling priority is defined for batch groups, but it can be overridden for specific batch jobs.
-It's used to declare relative priorities of jobs and business processes.
-The available values for the scheduling priority are **Low**, **Normal**, **High**, **Critical**, and **Reserved capacity**.
-The priority classification is used to determine the processing order when a job is scheduled for processing. **Reserved capacity** represents the highest priority.
+IThe scheduling priority classifications are used to declare relative priorities and to determine the processing order of jobs and business processes.
+The available values for the scheduling priority are **Low**, **Normal**, **High**, **Critical**, and **Reserved capacity**. **Reserved capacity** represents the highest priority.

 Additional functionality is planned for future updates.

-> [!IMPORTANT]
-> This feature is available only in a restricted preview as part of Platform update 31.

 Priority-based batch scheduling requires that you turn on the **Batch framework contention reduction** feature in Feature management.